-See our 2014 Form 10-K for a discussion of the 2012 Secured Notes, debt restrictions, and disclosures about market risk.
+See our 2015 Form 10-K for a discussion of the 2012 Secured Notes, debt restrictions, and disclosures about market risk.
 There are no financial maintenance covenants in the 2012 Secured Notes.
-Based on restrictive covenants, we are currently restricted in our ability to incur additional indebtedness.
-We are not restricted in our ability to distribute cash to affiliates or issue dividends to our parent.
+We are currently not restricted in our ability to incur additional indebtedness or distribute cash to affiliates or issue dividends to our parent.